hackerb9/vt340test/README.md

     echo -n $'\e\\'		# Exit REGIS mode

+* MEDIA COPY TO HOST ("screenshot"): This isn't working quite right yet, but to send the screen to the host as sixel data, you can do something like this:

+      CSI=$'\e['			# Control Sequence Introducer
+      DCS=$'\eP'			# Device Control String
+      ST=$'\e\\'			# String Terminator

+      # MC: Media Copy ('2' meands send graphics to host, not printer)
+      echo -n ${CSI}'?2i'
+      # DECGPCM: Print Graphics Color Mode
+      #echo -n ${CSI}'?44l'		# Print in black and white
+      echo -n ${CSI}'?46h'		# Print in Color
+      # DECGPBM: Print Graphics Background Mode
+      echo -n ${CSI}'?46l'		# Do not send background when printing
+      #echo -n ${CSI}'?46h'		# Include background when printing

+      echo -n ${DCS}'p'			# Enter REGIS mode echo -n $'S(H)'			# Screen hard copy echo -n ${ST}			# Exit REGIS mode

+  I was able to capture a simple REGIS image using this method, but when trying to read the results after drawing on the screen with sixels, I'm having troubles.

+  The problem I have at the moment is attempting to read the results sent from the terminal.
+For some reason, the usual trick of putting the escape sequence in the prompt of bash's `read` fails and the last part of the sixel data gets splatted to the screen.
+It takes over three minutes to send a complex image, so maybe something is timing out.
+Or, it's possible I have flow control problem.

+  Capturing the data with `script` worked slightly better, but the resulting output was strangely misaligned horizontally.
+(Could it be the sixel level (e.g., 1 or 2) I'm sending back is incorrect?)

 ### Keyboard

 * The ESC key on the LK-201 keyboard only functions in VT100 mode.
   Instead, you must use ^[ or ^3.

+* Despite what the manual says, you cannot use "Return" to select elements in Setup.
+You must use the "Do" key.